FullStack-HY/FullStack-Hy.github.io/src/content/3/en/part3b.md

 >If you have never used Heroku before, you can find instructions from [Heroku documentation](https://devcenter.heroku.com/articles/getting-started-with-nodejs) or by Googling.

-Add a file called  <i>Procfile</i> to the project's root to tell Heroku how to start the application.
+Add a file called  <i>Procfile</i> to the backend project's root to tell Heroku how to start the application.

 ```bash
 web: npm start